Coaching is for when you know something needs to shift—but you’re not sure what, or how to make it stick.

 Where to Start

-If you’re considering coaching, take a moment to reflect:
+If you’re considering coaching, start here:

 If you can answer even one of these questions, you’re ready to start.

 When someone on your team is struggling with depression, anxiety, or burnout, does their manager know what to say?
+Or do they avoid the conversation, hoping HR will handle it?

+Mental health challenges already exist in your workplace.
 The real question is whether your leaders know how to respond.

 I train managers and leaders to recognize mental health challenges early and respond in a way that is both human and appropriate.